ruihuili/ruihuili.github.io/_pages/about.md

 News
 =====
+📝 Aug.
+2026: *WhiFlash: Accelerating Speculative Decoding with Token-Level Cross-Paradigm Routing* accepted at EMNLP 2026!
+This work combines diffusion-based (e.g. DFlash and DDTree) and auto-regressive-based (e.g. Eagle3) drafters to yield the boosted acceptance rates and speed-ups in speculative decoding for even faster LLMs inferences!
+Link to [preprint](https://arxiv.org/pdf/2606.07710).
 📝 Feb.
 2026: Led by Miles Williams, our paper on improving state-of-the-art speculative decoding in LLMs, *SpecVocab: Speculative Decoding with a Speculative Vocabulary*, is accepted at ACL 2026.
 Link to [paper](https://arxiv.org/pdf/2602.13836).
 📝 Nov.
 2025: Our paper on compressing state-of-the-art diffusion models titled *HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models* has been accepted by AAAI'26.
 Links to [preprint](https://arxiv.org/pdf/2508.04663), [code](https://github.com/SamsungLabs/hierarchicalprune), [project page](https://samsunglabs.github.io/HierarchicalPrune/), and [presentation](https://underline.io/lecture/142995-hierarchicalprune-position-aware-compression-for-large-scale-diffusion-models).
 👩🏻‍🏫 Oct.
 2025: I presented our work *Hardware-Aware Parallel Prompt Decoding for Memory-Efficient Acceleration of LLM Inference* at EMNLP'25 in Suzhou, China.
 Links to [preprint](https://arxiv.org/pdf/2405.18628), [demo and code](https://github.com/hmarkc/parallel-prompt-decoding).